-This framework will ensure that regulatory effort by DMP is targeted and proportionate in order to protect environmental values in an effective, efficient and timely manner and to support community and stakeholder expectations for responsible development.
+This framework will ensure that regulatory effort by DMIRS is targeted and proportionate in order to protect environmental values in an effective, efficient and timely manner and to support community and stakeholder expectations for responsible development.

 The new ‘Guideline for Mining Proposals in Western Australia’ released in April 2016 implements the new risk and outcome based framework.
 The Guideline also makes the transition to the ‘One Mining Proposal’ model; where each mine site (Environmental Group Site) has only one mining proposal that is updated over time as required.

 From 1 January 2017 all new mining operations must submit a mining proposal in accordance with the 2016 Guideline.